-A newly affordable drone for $100 is launched by a collaboration between DJI and Ryze, which would stay afloat in the air for a total time of 13 minutes, comprising a 720p camera and a sensory mechanism of a collision detection that would prevent it from crashing into nearby objects like trees and buildings.
+A newly affordable drone for $100 is launched by a collaboration between DJI and Ryze, which would stay afloat in the air for a total time of 13 minutes, comprising a 720p camera and a sensory mechanism of collision detection that would prevent it from crashing into nearby objects like trees and buildings.

-However, the ground reality is that it still remains a plaything when compared with Spark because the drone is used for merely flying it around, taking pictures, videos, and selfies while having fun with friends.
+However, the ground reality is that it remains a plaything compared with Spark because the drone is used for merely flying it around, taking pictures, videos, and selfies while having fun with friends.

 The low-cost Tello drone is available for sale in the United States of America after March 2018 and you can get it from the online store of DJI where you can sign up and get notifications regarding its release and availability.